matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Query-Language/by-rank-with-option.md

 SELECT id, name, l2_distance(embedding, '[1.0, 2.0, 3.0, 4.0]') AS distance
 FROM products
 ORDER BY l2_distance(embedding, '[1.0, 2.0, 3.0, 4.0]') ASC
-BY RANK WITH OPTION 'mode = pre'
+LIMIT 10
-LIMIT 10;
+BY RANK WITH OPTION 'mode = pre';

 -- Force mode to ensure index usage
 SELECT id, name, l2_distance(embedding, '[1.0, 2.0, 3.0, 4.0]') AS distance
 FROM products
 ORDER BY l2_distance(embedding, '[1.0, 2.0, 3.0, 4.0]') ASC
-BY RANK WITH OPTION 'mode = force'
+LIMIT 10
-LIMIT 10;
+BY RANK WITH OPTION 'mode = force';

 -- Post-ranking mode for highest accuracy
 SELECT id, name, l2_distance(embedding, '[1.0, 2.0, 3.0, 4.0]') AS distance
 FROM products
 ORDER BY l2_distance(embedding, '[1.0, 2.0, 3.0, 4.0]') ASC
-BY RANK WITH OPTION 'mode = post'
+LIMIT 10
-LIMIT 10;
+BY RANK WITH OPTION 'mode = post';
 ```

 ### Complete Example